cognitive-catalyst/WA-Testing-Tool/README.md

 ## Quick Start
 1. Install dependencies `pip3 install -r requirements.txt`
-2. Set up parameters properly in `config.ini`.
+2. Set up parameters properly in configuration file (ex: `config.ini`).
 Use `config.ini.sample` to bootstrap your configuration.
-3. Run the process. `python3 run.py -c <path to config.ini>`
+3. Run the process. `python3 run.py -c config.ini` or `python3 run.py -c <path to your config file>`

+## Quick Update
+If you have already installed this utility use these steps to get the latest code.
+1. Upgrade dependencies `pip3 install --upgrade -r requirements.txt`
+2. Update to latest code level `git pull`

 ## Input Files
 `config.ini` - Configuration file for `run.py`.